keboola/developers-docs/extend/generic-extractor/jobs/index.md

 }
 {% endhighlight %}

-Will be sent as the following POST request body:
+will be sent as the following POST request body:

     startDate=2016-01-20&types%5B0%5D=new&types%5B1%5D=active&types%5B2%5D=finished